bmcollier/postbol/README.md

 # PostBOL
 A Postmodern Business-Oriented Language

 PostBOL is a statically-typed, imperative, asynchronous, literate programming language, designed for use in business systems and API.
-It takes design cues from COBOL, Javascript, and Python.
+It takes design cues from COBOL, Javascript, Python and Haskell.

 Postbol emphasises: